 26 "And it shall come to pass, that in the place where it was said to them, 'You are not my people,' there they shall be called, 'The children of the living God.'"

-27 Isaiah also cries concerning Israel: "Though the number of the children of Israel are as the sand of the sea, a remnant shall be saved.
+27 Isaiah also cries concerning Israel: "Though the number of the children of Israel is as the sand of the sea, a remnant shall be saved.
 28 For he will finish the work and cut it short in righteousness, because the Lord will make a short work upon the earth."

 30 What shall we say then?
 That the Gentiles who did not follow after righteousness have attained to righteousness, even the righteousness which is by faith, 31 But Israel, who followed after the law of righteousness, has not attained to the law of righteousness.
 32 Why?
 Because they did not seek it by faith, but as if it were by the works of the law.
 For they stumbled at that stumbling-stone,